siegerts/xiegerts.com/content/post/dossi-is-now-open-source.md

 The tech stack was largely driven by the use of Next.js, NextAuth.js, [Prisma](https://www.prisma.io/), and shadcn/ui.
 I've recently migrated the database to a serverless Postgres database using [Neon Postgres](https://neon.tech/) from MySQL (more on this in a future post).
 Locally, I build and test using a development database branch using Neon branches.
 I'd like to lean more into Postgres features and extensions in the future.

+Here's a breakdown of what's used in different parts of the project:

 | Tech                | Description                     | Browser extension | Web app | API |
 |---------------------|---------------------------------|:-------------------:|:---------:|:----------:|